 To this end Doug is a strong supporter of the Prince’s Trust and international charity Actionaid.

 In 2016, Doug pledged £2 million to the Prince’s Trust, as a significant contribution towards opening a new Prince’s Trust centre in Manchester, England.
 In addition, Doug sits on the board of the One Million Lives Campaign, which has the purpose of raising £40 million for the charity in the 40th Year since its creation by HRH Prince of Wales.

 Over the past 4 years, Doug has been a major financial contributor towards the building of 8 schools in Africa; 7 of which are in Ethiopia and 1 in Ghana.
 As a result, over 3,500 children now have access to schooling and sanitary facilities.
 During 2017, Doug has pledged to get more involved with Actionaid going forward and to work with them on new projects.

-Apart from the above charities, Doug regularly backs local charities on the Isle of Man, where he lives, ranging from Cancer Care to promoting Sport in the community for young people.
+Apart from the above charities, Doug regularly supports local charities on the Isle of Man, where he lives, ranging from Cancer Care to promoting sport in the community for young people.

 BARONESS MICHELLE MONE OBE

 Lady Michelle Mone, Baroness Mone of Mayfair, is an entrepreneur, speaker and mentor.
 Michelle is renowned as one of the UK’s most influential ladies.
 The multi-award winning Entrepreneur-turned-Parliamentarian is now Start-Up Business Tsar to the British Government and advocate for female equality in business.